UtrechtUniversity/campylobacter-crisprscape/README.md

   - Sequence Types (ST) of all included genomes

 - [ ] List of spacer-putative targets
-  - Output from mapping unique spacers to possible targets
+  - Output from mapping unique spacers to possible targets seperated by plasmid or phage and merged with database metadata

 - [ ] List of anti-phage systems per genome
   - Output from PADLOC, combined in single CSV file